PavanRangani/docs/docs/prd/limited-partnership/activity.md

     - For `Cash`, system asks `Cash Distribution` amount for each investor.
     - For `Stock`, System asks for `Stock Distribution` for each investor.
     - For `Both`, the system asks for `Cash Distribution` amount and `Stock Distribution` for each investor.
-- System will also ask the `Stock Company` for `Stock` & `Both` type distribution is selected.
+- System will also ask the `Investmnet` company for `Stock` & `Both` type distribution is selected.
 It is a mandatory and dropdown of public type companies.
 Users are able to enter a new name.
 When a user enters a new name, the system will auto create a public type company.
 - `Cash Distribution` and `Stock Distribution` both are mandatory for investor if task is to be created for that investor.
 - On Approve, system creates a `Distribution` task for the selected investors.